isa-camss/CAMSS-RDF-Conversor/README.md

 <h2>Notebook setup</h2><br>
 The camssXLS2RDF tool is a code adaptation of the previous Transformation utility (https://github.com/isa-camss/CAMSS-Ontology/blob/master/util/py/README.md).

-After have cloned the CAMSS-RDF-Conversor repository, install requirements.txt by: opening the cmd, the typing 'cd' and copy-pasting the 'CAMSS-RDF-Conversor' filepath in the command line.
+After have cloned the CAMSS RDF Conversor repository, install requirements.txt by: opening the cmd, the typing 'cd' and copy-pasting the 'CAMSS-RDF-Conversor' filepath in the command line.

 Example with the user 'WindowsUSER':
 C:\Users\WindowsUSER> cd path_to/CAMSS-RDF-Conversor